rs239/schema/docs/source/overview.rst

   * Improve cell-type inference by combining RNA-seq and ATAC-seq data.

-  * In spatially-resolved single-cell data, identify differentially expressed genes (DEGs) by a specified spatial pattern (e.g., DEGs in normal cells near a tumor cell)
+  * In spatially-resolved single-cell data, identify differentially expressed genes (DEGs) specific to a spatial pattern (e.g., DEGs in normal cells near a tumor cell)

   * Simultaneously account for batch information while also integrating